microsoft/vc-ue-extensions/README.md

 > For UE4.x, the executable is named `UE4Editor-cmd.exe`, under a similar path.

+## Troubleshooting

+If there are errors in VS while running the blueprint scan, you can try some of the options in [this page](Docs/troubleshooting.md).
+We are updating that guide based on feedback from customers, so if you have any suggestions, you can follow the steps described in the [support](./SUPPORT.md) page.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a